Jason-nzd/supermarket-prices-nextjs/readme.md

 # NZ Supermarket Price History Website

-This is a static Next.js website that pulls product data from Azure CosmosDB and displays them in a responsive grid.
+This is a static next.js website that pulls product data from Azure CosmosDB and displays them in a responsive grid.

 - Long-term price history for each product is displayed using `chart.js` line charts.
-- Built with `react` and `Next.js` using fully static html export.
+- Built with `react` and `next.js` using fully static html export.
-- Client-side data fetching is used for searching.
+- Client-side data fetching from an API is used for search functionality.
-- Styling is handled with `Tailwind CSS`.
+- Styling is handled with `tailwind css`.

 ## Quick Setup

-First ensure `Node.js` is installed, clone this repo, and then run `npm install` to install dependencies.
+First ensure `node.js` is installed, clone or download this repo, and then run `npm install` to install dependencies.

 The website comes with some sample data built-in and can be launched as-is with `npm run dev`.